jared-desoto/Feature-Extraction/README.md

 # Feature-Extraction
-Computer Vision School project to extract feature curves from

-The basic algorithm for detecting feature lines, as laid out in the paper Smooth Feature Lines on Surface Meshes can be broken down into a few basic parts:
+The basic algorithm for detecting feature lines of a mesh can be broken down into a few basic parts:
 1. Calculation of intermediary values
 2. Processing of regular triangles
 3. Processing of singular triangles